miloszmat123/Mortgage_calculator/README.md

 You can change your Mortgage parameters in Input Data class or in main function using with functions.

-I am planning to implement simple interface to be able to change parameters in terminal.
+I am planning to also implement different type of overpayment way and simple interface to be able to change parameters in terminal.